mtoensing/simpletoc/readme.txt

 SimpleTOC can be found and installed via the Plugin menu within WordPress administration (Plugins -> Add New).
 Alternatively, it can be downloaded from WordPress.org and installed manually...

-In Gutenberg, add a Block and search for "SimpleTOC" or just "TOC".
-Safe your content before you use it.
+In Gutenberg, add a block and search for "SimpleTOC" or just "TOC".
+Please save your content before you use the block.

 ## Screenshots ##
 1. SimpleTOC Block in Gutenberg